PiggyAwesome/ThePasswordGame-Speedrunner/README.md

 - Automatically calculates the current moon phase with great accuracy
 - Automatically finds the name of the country in the geoguesser embed
 - Solves any chess puzzle using the Stockfish chess engine, after parsing the image
-- Automatically balences out all digits, Roman numerals and elements
+- Automatically balances out all digits, Roman numerals and elements